Spaces And Organizations

 One social profile cannot be connected to multiple Spaces.
 Profiles are Space-specific.

-User Groups are the exception: they're created at the Organization level and shared across all Spaces.
+User Groups are the exception.
+They're created at the Organization level and shared across all Spaces.
 If a user belongs to a User Group added to a Space, they inherit that group's access permissions for that Space.

-How to Create a Space?
+How to Create a Space

 A default Space is created automatically when you sign up, named after your account.